gokrazy/gokrazy/README.md

 # Overview

-gokrazy packs your Go application(s) into an SD card image for the Raspberry Pi 3 which — aside from the Linux kernel and proprietary Raspberry Pi bootloader — only contains Go software.
+gokrazy packs your Go application(s) into an SD card image for the Raspberry Pi 3 or 4 which — aside from the Linux kernel and proprietary Raspberry Pi bootloader — only contains Go software.

 The motivation is that [@stapelberg](https://github.com/stapelberg) spends way more time on C software and their various issues than he